microsoft/LightLDA/README.md

 LightLDA is a distributed system for large scale topic modeling.
 It implements a distributed sampler that enables very large data sizes and models.
 LightLDA improves sampling throughput and convergence speed via a fast O(1) metropolis-Hastings algorithm, and allows small cluster to tackle very large data and model sizes through model scheduling and data parallelism architecture.
 LightLDA is implemented with C++ for performance consideration.

 We have sucessfully trained big topic models (with trillions of parameters) on big data (Top 10% PageRank values of Bing indexed page, containing billions of documents) in Microsoft.
 For more technical details, please refer to our [WWW'15 paper](http://www.www2015.it/documents/proceedings/proceedings/p1351.pdf).

-For documents, please view website [http://www.dmtk.io](http://www.dmtk.io).
+For documents, please view our website [http://www.dmtk.io](http://www.dmtk.io).

 ##Why LightLDA